 - Auto insurance company name and policy number

-You might also take note of the other driver(s) appearance and the make, model, and color of their vehicle.
+You might also take note of the appearance of the other driver(s) and the make, model, and color of their vehicle.
 You can never truly anticipate the actions of a random driver in an accident.
 In case they decide to run, you will have a lot of information about them.

 Give Facts, But Don’t Admit Blame